glotaran/glotaran-legacy/README.md

 ## Deprecation notice

-The 1.0.0 version of Glotaran was released more than 13 years ago, and the creators of Glotaran think it's time for a change.
-For the past few years they have been working on a successor for Glotaran, re-written from the ground up in Python, called [pyglotaran](https://github.com/glotaran/pyglotaran).
+The 1.0.0 version of Glotaran was released more than 13 years ago (in 2023), and the creators of Glotaran think it's time for a change.

+For the past few years they have been working on a (spiritual) successor to  Glotaran, re-written from the ground up in Python, called [pyglotaran](https://github.com/glotaran/pyglotaran).
 Please check it out!

 ## Latest releases

-### Stable
+### Stable (1.5.x)

-- Latest stable release on [glotaran.org](http://glotaran.org/downloads) is version 1.5.1.
+Latest stable release on [glotaran.org](http://glotaran.org/downloads) is version 1.5.2, the code lives on the [1.5.x](https://github.com/glotaran/glotaran-legacy/tree/maintenance/v1.5.x) branch.

+### Next release (1.6.x)

+Version 1.6.0 will be updating the NetBeans Platform framework to version 12.6 (from 8.0.2), the code lives on the [1.6.x](https://github.com/glotaran/glotaran-legacy/tree/maintenance/v1.6.x) branch.

-### Developer builds
+### Developer builds (1.7.x)

-Current version is 1.5.2-SNAPSHOT
+The goal of 1.7.0 is to release something that works with the latest LTS of Java and NetBeans, which should give it another 5 years or runtime, by which time it is expected to be fully replace with pyglotaran and GUIs implemented for it.

+Development of this will take place on the `main` branch.

 ## License